GDP per capita in Spain

 The Central Bank forecasts the economy to grow 4.1%–7.3% in 2021.
 FocusEconomics Consensus Forecast panelists, meanwhile, project that GDP will expand 6.6% in 2021, which is down 0.4 percentage points from last month’s forecast.
 In 2022, panelists see the economy growing 4.2%.

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||1.12||0.65 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Reflecting a sharper deterioration in manufacturing activity and softer growth of the services sector, the IHS Markit composite Purchasing Managers’ Index (PMI) slipped from 51.7 in September to 51.2 in October, the lowest reading since November 2013.
+Reflecting a steeper decline in services activity and a return to contraction by the manufacturing sector, the IHS Markit composite Purchasing Managers’ Index (PMI) dipped from 44.1 in October to 41.7 in November—the lowest reading since May.

-Spain’s current account balance recorded a surplus of EUR 3.3 billion in August, below the EUR 3.4 billion surplus recorded in August 2018 but above the EUR 3.2 billion surplus logged in July.
+Spain’s current account balance recorded a surplus of EUR 304 million in September, significantly below both the EUR 1.2 billion surplus recorded in September 2019 and August’s EUR 1.4 billion surplus.